 • It is essential to be clear on power definitions when designing and specifying aeration systems.

-• The differences in actual power values using the different methods can be substantial.
+• The differences in real power values using the different methods can be real.

 • Wire power differs from brake power, when defined as motor output power, by the motor efficiencies.
 Modern motors in the 100 kW range have efficiencies of approximately 95%